CodeOTR/cotr-snippets/docs/snippets/cotrEntry.md

 description: The cotrEntry snippet.
 ---

-Describes the entry point of a TypeScript application.
+Creates the entry point of a Perl script.

 **Aliases**:
 - cotrEntry